DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2026-02-27-updating-the-activity-log-to-include-academic-years.md

 We added a new entry type to the activity log to capture when a provider's academic years are added or updated.

-This entry appears in both the global activity log and the provider-level activity log.
+This entry appears in both the global and provider-level activity logs.
 Both logs follow the same pattern used for other activity types in the service.

 #### Activity item

-Each academic years activity item includes:
+Each academic year activity item includes:

 - an activity label: 'Provider academic years added' or 'Provider academic years updated'
 - who carried out the action and when, for example 'By Anne Wilson on 23 February 2026 at 11:07am'